pac4j/pac4j/documentation/docs/clients/openid-connect.md

 config.addCustomParam("prompt", "none");
 ```

-Custom `state` values may be defined in the configuration using the below method
+Custom `state` values may be defined in the configuration using the below method:

 ```java
 config.setWithState(true);